Book of condolence for soldiers killed in Afghanistan

 During the service, the Reverend Harvey Gibbons, from the church, said: "Like a lot of people I stand here in confusion, trying to understand what happened and how we can help.

-"I think the answer to that is by standing together as a community."'Our boys'
+"I think the answer to that is by standing together as a community."

 Earlier at Battlesbury Barracks, two uniformed soldiers renewed a candle, the idea of the wives and partners of the soldiers to act as a vigil for their loved ones, which is burning next to the gates.